mit-submit/submit-users-guide/source/program.rst

 In addition to the tools above, you have access to Jupyter Notebooks through a `JupyterHub <https://submit06.mit.edu/jupyter>`_ set up at submit.

 This is set up through the submit machines meaning that you have access to all of your data through jupyter notebooks.
-You will have access to basic python2 and python3 configurations.
+You will have access to basic python3 configurations.
 In addition, if you need a more complex environment, you can run your notebooks in any conda environment that you have set up.
-This allows you to create the exact environement you need for your projects.
+You can check the name and location of your environments using the command ``jupyter kernelspec list''.
+This allows you to create the exact environment you need for your projects.
 An example on how to set up a conda environment is shown above, and how it is implemented in jupyter is described below.

 A few examples of simple Jupyter notebooks can be found in the `Github jupyter examples <https://github.com/mit-submit/submit-examples/tree/main/jupyter>`_.
 Several other intro notebooks can be found in the link below:
 `JupyterHub_examples <https://github.com/CpResearch/PythonDataAnalysisTutorial/tree/main/jupyter>`_

 You have access to a few job profiles.
 Make sure to use the one that fits your needs.
 Here are some of the available options:

-* **Slurm - Submit - 1/2 CPU(s), 500/1000 MB:** spawns a server on the submit slurm partition, requesting either 1 CPU with 500 MB or 2 CPUs with 1000MB.
+* **Slurm - Submit - 1/2/4 CPU(s), 2 GB/4 GB/8 GB:** spawns a server on the submit slurm partition, requesting 1, 2, or 4 CPU(s) with 2, 4, or 8 GB of memory.

-* **Slurm - SubmitGPU - 1 GPU:** spawns a server on a submit-gpu1080 submit slurm partition, requesting 1 GPU.
+* **Slurm - Submit-GPU - 1 GPU:** spawns a server on a submit-gpu1080 submit slurm partition, requesting 1 GPU.

-* **Local server - Submit01 - 1 CPU, 500 MB - /home or /work:** spawns on submit01 in your /home or /work directory.
-These local server options are meant as "only if all else fails" fallback options.
-Please only use these if you cannot connect via any of the other job profiles!
+* **Slurm - Submit-GPU-A30 - 1 GPU:** spawns a server on a submit-gpu-a30 submit slurm partition, requesting 1 GPU.

+By default, Jupyterhub shows the files located in ``/home/submit/<username>''.
+If you store jupyter notebooks in ``/work'' and they are small, consider moving them to your ``/home'' directory.
+Otherwise, you should be able to access a notebook in ``/work'' by selecting "File > Open from Path..." in the top menu of Jupyter, then type the full path to your notebook.

 Here is how jupyter interacts with: conda, singularity, GPUs, Slurm, and ROOT.